BHTY Around the Globe

 Your manuscript submission should represent the following:

-- Originality and practicality in the global advancement of blockchain and intersecting technologies in healthcare
+- Originality and practicality in the global advancement of blockchain technology and platform approaches in healthcare

-- Importance to research, practice, or changes in the field
+- Importance to research, practice, innovation, or changes in the field

-- Relevance to the BHTY audience and those with an interest in blockchain technology and innovations in healthcare
+- Relevance to the BHTY audience and those with an interest in blockchain technology and platform approaches in healthcare

 - Rigorous methodology, with conclusions justified by the evidence presented